flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/console.md

 The sidesticks are the pilots' primary control for manual flight.

-They are springloaded and automatically return to the neutral position.
-They do not receive any feedback from the control surfaces as Airbus use the fly-by-wire system without force feedback.
+They are spring-loaded and automatically return to the neutral position.
+They do not receive any feedback from the control surfaces, as Airbus uses the fly-by-wire system without force feedback.

-When the autopilot is engaged the sidsticks are locked in neutral position.
+When the autopilot is engaged, the sidsticks are locked in neutral position.

 If the pilot applies a force above a given threshold: